 The Hard-Pressed Cider Company

-The Hard-Pressed Cider Company crew in Jamestown spent years pressing cider at orchards around the state before they began making their delicious doughnuts.
-The now-famous cider doughnuts are served warm and toasty straight off the truck and dusted with a liberal coating of cinnamon and sugar, which is a great excuse to drop by for a couple visit.
+The Hard-Pressed Cider Company crew in Jamestown spent years pressing cider at orchards around the state before they began making their delicious doughnuts — using their cider, of course.
+The now-famous cider doughnuts are served warm and toasty straight off the truck and dusted with a liberal coating of cinnamon and sugar, which is a great excuse to drop by for a couple (or a dozen).

 Knead’s apple cider doughnut, rolled hot in sugar and cinnamon, is made fresh with local apple cider.
 Vegan and flourless options are also offered.
 Walk in, call ahead or order online for curbside pickup and let them know when you’ve arrived.
 Delivery is also available through the Uber Eats, GrubHub and WhatsGood apps.